andrasq/node-sane-buffer/README.md

 ### OBuffer._create( arg, [encodingOrOffset, [length]] )

 The factory used internally by the constructor to construct new Buffers.
-The factory either uses `new Buffer` or calls a factory method, depending on which is supported in this version of nodejs.
+The factory either uses `new Buffer` or calls a factory method, depending on which is supported in the current version of nodejs.

 Caveats